cstafie/kyss/README.md

 ### overall

 - address todos in code
+- design and implement a routing strategy
+-

 - points system
-- remember browser / user name (using cookies)

 - deploy to gcp (or anywhere else if that doesn't work)
 - env variables
 - auto deploy?

 - filter out bad clues
-- get more recent clues

 ### front-end